Nearly 100 Days In, Is Trump Any Closer To Fiscal Reform?

 Banks Awaiting Deregulation

 Besides tax reform, hearings are expected to take place this week on how best to loosen Wall Street regulations.
 At the top of the docket is the 2010 Dodd-Frank Act, for which Rep. Jeb Hensarling of Texas has drafted a 600-page replacement called the Financial Choice Act 2.0.
 If passed, the legislation would relax some of Dodd-Frank's more restrictive rules and limit the powers of the Consumer Financial Protection Bureau (CFPB) and Securities and Exchange Commission (SEC).
-It would also roll back the so-called Volcker Rule, named for former Federal Reserve Chair Paul Volcker, which effectively bans banks from making speculative investments that don't directly benefit their customers.
+It would also roll back the so-called Volcker Rule, named after former Federal Reserve Chair Paul Volcker, which effectively bans banks from making speculative investments that don't directly benefit their customers.

 In Hensarling's words, the Financial Choice Act "holds Wall Street and Washington accountable, ends taxpayer-funded bank bailouts and unleashes America's economic potential."